 The classroom teacher is in control of his/her classroom and has a right, an expectation, and a duty to establish clear rules and expectations for proper student conduct.
+(This includes students being late to their class).

 The following are NOT PERMITTED: